Comfarol Forte (Paracetamol And Codeine Phosphate Hemihydrate)

 What Is Comfarol Forte Used For?

-Comfarol Forte is a strong pain medication that combines two active ingredients to provide effective relief for severe pain conditions.
+Comfarol Forte is a medication that combines paracetamol and codeine to provide relief from severe pain when other treatments are ineffective or unsuitable.

 Primary Uses